FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 Recursive functions and fuel ............................

-Non-recursive functions are similar to macro definitions.
-F* simply encodes encodes their semantics to the SMT solver as a rewrite rule.
+Non-recursive functions are similar to macro definitions---F* just encodes encodes their semantics to the SMT solver as a rewrite rule.
 However, recursive functions, since they could be unfolded indefinitely, are not so simple.
 Let's look at the encoding of the